samukbg/family-tree-php/README.md

    - Ensure that the web server has write permissions to the `data.json`, `site_data.json`, and `images/photos.json` files, as well as the `images` directory.

 3. **Running the Application:**
-   - Open the `index.php` file in your web browser.
+   - Navigate to the project directory in your web browser to access the main dashboard.
-   - If you are starting with an empty `data.json` file, you will see a button to add the first person.
+   - Create your first family tree using the "Add New Tree" option.
+   - Click on any tree to view and manage individual family members.
-   - To start with a sample data set, copy the contents of the `.example.json` files to their corresponding non-example filenames.
+   - To start with sample data, copy the contents of the `.example.json` files to their corresponding non-example filenames.

 ## License